surajsharma/surajsharma.github.io/src/content/post/experiments.md

 - [Unexpected Keyboard](https://github.com/Julow/Unexpected-Keyboard) + Glide/Swipe typing

-- Closed source since I'm only one lone tinkerer and this is Google level stuff.
+- Closed source for obvious reasons.
 Kindly get in touch if interested in APK.

 - Developed 100% Without Android Studio.

-- Average accuracy with an english dictionary of ~50k words is well around 70-75% for POC.
+- Average accuracy with an english dictionary of ~50k words is well around 70-75% for POC, higher for ensemble decoder in the works.

 ![poc](/images/xk.gif)